Skip to Content

 Bathroom with dark double wall copper tub

 Sophistication is the key to modern farmhouse design.
-Using high matte finish and avoiding glossy materials would authenticate your space to a natural farmhouse look and set a casual and comfortable environment.
+Using a high matte finish and avoiding glossy materials would authenticate your space to a natural farmhouse look and set a casual and comfortable environment.
 Introduce exposed material walls and industrial decor items in the space with sleek, straight lines and minimal cluttering.

 Explore the Eclectic